Glycemic Index of Black currant - fresh berry

 What nutrients does Black currant - fresh berry provide?

-Can diabetics include Black currant - fresh berry in their diet?
+Can Black currant - fresh berry be eaten at night?